Oxshady/catcher-_-/README.md

 ## Troubleshooting

-- **Connection Issues:** Ensure the server and client are running on the same network or have proper network access.
 - **File Permissions:** Ensure the server has write permissions for the `./victim_data.txt` file in the project directory.

 ## Acknowledgments